Codeception/codeception.github.com/_posts/2017-05-22-codeception-2-3.markdown

           populator: 'mysql -u $user $dbname < tests/_data/dump.sql'
 ```

 This approach is system-dependent, you can't use the same config on Windows and Nix systems, but is much faster.
-Thanks [Mauro Asprea @brutuscat](https://github.com/brutuscat) for this feature.
+Thanks to [Mauro Asprea @brutuscat](https://github.com/brutuscat) for this feature.

 ### Db module defaults